-The actor and singer on meeting the woman who convinced him to become a British citizen.
+The actor and singer on meeting the woman who convinced him to become a British citizen

 Twelve years ago I met the most beautiful, wonderful woman I could possibly imagine.
 Her name is Helen Snell.

-She was doing the PR for Deathtrap, a play I toured with in Britain, and we didn’t hit it off initially because I don’t like PR bull***t so I wasn’t one of her favourite clients!
+She was doing the PR for Deathtrap, a play I toured with in Britain, and we didn’t hit it off initially because I don’t like PR bull***t so I wasn’t one of her favorite clients!
 She’d never seen Starsky & Hutch and didn’t really know who I was.

 But as we evolved I began to see who she really was, and we eventually married on 26 June 2010 in Devon, where her uncle and aunt live.
 But it was that life-changing moment when we met that led me to another: becoming a British citizen.